Canada clears major hurdle in legalizing recreational marijuana

 The Liberals, which made legalizing recreational use part of their successful 2015 election campaign, say the new law would keep marijuana out of the hands of underage users and reduce related crime.

-Canadian marijuana companies like Canopy Growth Corp (WEED.TO), Aphria Inc (APH.TO), Horizons Marijuana Life Sciences ETF (HMMJ.TO) and Aurora Cannabis Inc (ACB.TO) have been at the center of investor frenzy surrounding attempts to legalize marijuana for recreational use nationwide.
+Canadian marijuana companies like Canopy Growth Corp, Aphria Inc, Horizons Marijuana Life Sciences ETF and Aurora Cannabis Inc have been at the center of investor frenzy surrounding attempts to legalize marijuana for recreational use nationwide.

 Reporting by Leah Schnurr in Ottawa and Kanishka Singh in Bengaluru; Editing by Lisa Shumaker